+(1) The utility, its subsidiary, or affiliate may participate in the utility's RFP bidding process and the utility may accept bids that will result in the utility owning or having a purchase option in the resource over its expected useful life.
+The utility may also consider repowering its existing resources to meet the resource need identified in its RFP.
+In If any one of these circumstances is to occur:

-(1) The utility, its subsidiary or affiliate may participate in the utility's bidding process In these circumstances he solicitation and bidding process will be subject to additional scrutiny by the commission to ensure that no unfair advantage is given to the utility's subsidiary or affiliate.
+(a) The solicitation and bidding process of the RFP will be subject to additional scrutiny by the commission and an independent evaluator, pursuant to WAC 480-107-023 (Independent evaluator for large resource need or utility or affiliate bid), to ensure that no unfair advantage occurs; andis given to the utility's subsidiary or affiliate.
 Commission scrutiny will ensure that ratepayer interests are protected.

+(b) The utility must provide notice of such circumstances at the time of its RFP filing or issuance and as part of its RFP.
+As part of the notice, the utility must describe how it will ensure that the utility, utility’s subsidiary, or affiliate bids will not have an unfair advantage over other bids.

+(2) In the case of the utility considering repowering a resource in 480-107-024(1) it must submit its repowering project as a bid in the RFP.
 (2) As part of its RFP, a utility must include specific notice if it intends to submit a bid or intends to allow its subsidiaries and affiliates to participate in its bidding process.
 The utility must indicate in its RFP how it will ensure that its subsidiary or affiliate, through association with the utility, will not gain an unfair advantage over potential nonaffiliated competitors.

-A utility’s disclosure of the contents of an RFP or competing project proposals to its own personnel involved in developing the utility's bid, or to its subsidiary or affiliate prior to such information being made public will be construed to constitute an unfair advantage. to
+(3) A utility’s disclosure of utility must not disclose the contents or results of an RFP or competing project proposals to its own personnel involved in developing the utility's bid, or to itsany subsidiary or affiliate prior to such information being made public will be construed to constitute an unfair advantage.
+The utility must include in the RFP and notice the methods used to assure that information is controlled and not communicated to its own personnel involved in developing any bid under WAC 480-107-024(1).

 (3) The commission may not allow a utility to recover in its rates all or part of the costs associated with the utility's project, or a subsidiary's or affiliate's project(s), if any unfair advantage was given to any bidder.

-WAC 480-107-025 Contents of the solicitation.
+WAC 480-107-025 Contents of RFP solicitations.

-(1) The RFP must identify the resource block, consisting of the overall amount and duration of power the utility is soliciting, the initial estimate of the initial estimate of avoided cost schedule as calculated in WAC 480-107-055 Avoided cost schedule, and any additional information necessary for potential bidders to make a complete bid.
+(1) An RFP must define the resource need, including specific attributes or characteristics the utility is soliciting, such as the amount and duration of power, time and locational attributes, operational attributes, the type of technology or fuel source necessary to meet a compliance requirement, and any additional information necessary for potential bidders to make a complete bid including a copy or link to the complete assessment of avoided costs identified in WAC 480-100-610(13) (Content of an Integrated Resource Plan) [Draft].